Pluricanonical Geometry of Varieties Isogenous to a Product and Abelian Covers: Pluricanonical Maps of an Abelian Cover

-In the second subsection, we turn to representation-theoretic methods.
-More precisely, we consider an arbitrary abelian cover $\pi\colon X \to Y$ and present two criteria for the birationality of The first is a necessary criterion, which uses the character $\chi_m$ of the $m$-canonical representation $\rho_m$.
-The second is a sufficient criterion which additionally requires the building data of the abelian cover $\pi$.
-When $Y=\PP^1\times \dotso \times \PP^1$, the second criterion becomes particularly easy to apply, especially for regular unmixed VIPs with abelian group.
+The second one is a sufficient criterion which additionally requires the building data of the abelian cover $\pi$.
+When $Y=\PP^1\times \dotso \times \PP^1$, the second criterion becomes particularly easy to apply, especially for regular unmixed VIPs with abelian Galois group.